meekostuff/HyperFrameset/README.md

 That leaves hyperlinks to other pages within the same site.

-If a decor lookup function has been registered then HyperFrameset queries what the decor of the hyperlinked page would be.
+If a frameset lookup function has been registered then HyperFrameset queries what the frameset of the hyperlinked page would be.
-If it is the same as the current decor then the page is downloaded and used to replace the real content of the current page.
+If it is the same as the current frameset then the page is downloaded and used to replace the real content of the current page.

 Otherwise normal browser navigation to the next page is triggered.